AdelMahjoub/ng-nightlife-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+## Backend server

+Download or clone the (backend api)[https://github.com/AdelMahjoub/ng-nightlife-coordination-app] to test.

+Once downloaded or cloned, and after installing the dependencies.
+Start the backend with `npm run dev` or `npm start`.

-## Development server
+## Client Development server

+The development server is proxied to `http://localhost:3000/api`.
+Start the backend server at this port to communicate with the app.

-Run `ng serve` for a dev server.
+Run `npm start` for a client dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding